KeyanSong/431-2018/slides/class06/README.md

 - Read the Introduction and Chapter 1 of Nate Silver's *The Signal and the Noise* before our next class.
   - The main issue is to get these read so that you can complete [Homework 3](https://github.com/THOMASELOVE/431-2018/tree/master/homework/Homework3).
   - [Homework 3](https://github.com/THOMASELOVE/431-2018/tree/master/homework/Homework3) is due next Friday 2018-09-21 at Noon.
-  - Another thing you'll want to read before doing Homework 3 is [Chapter 8 (on Assessing Normality)](https://thomaselove.github.io/2018-431-book/assessing-normality.html) of our Course Notes.
+  - Another thing to read before doing Homework 3 is [Chapter 8 (on Assessing Normality)](https://thomaselove.github.io/2018-431-book/assessing-normality.html) of our Course Notes.

 ## Today's Announcements